 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interest of the child (KCSIE 23)
+Working Together to Safeguard Children 2023' In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred, which means keeping the child focus when making decisions about their lives and working in partnership with them and their families, including a regard for contextual safeguarding.

-Safeguarding and promoting the welfare of children according to the Dfe KCSIE 2023 as:
+Safeguarding and promoting the welfare of children is defined in the DfE's KCSIE 2024 as:

-- protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as they emerge - protecting children from maltreatment whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - making sure that children grow up in circumstances consistent with the provision of safe and effective care, and promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement wherever possible and where this is in the best interests of the children